recent posts

 • Portability: Run containers on any system with Docker installed.

-• Consistency: Eliminate environment-related issues by packaging dependencies with your application.
+• Consistency: Eliminate environment-related issues by packaging dependencies within the container.

-• Efficiency: Lightweight containers share the host system’s kernel, reducing overhead.
+• Efficiency: Containers are lightweight and share the host system’s kernel, reducing overhead.

 Installing Docker

-Before using Docker for Python containerization, you need to install Docker on your system.
-Follow the official installation guide for your operating system:
+Before using Docker, install it on your system.
+Follow the official installation guide based on your OS:

 # Check Docker version